Python-GIS-book/site/source/part1/chapter-02/md/02-text-and-numbers.md

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 ### Replacing text in strings

 Currently in the processed text, the word `Helsinki` is repeated multiple times before the station names.
 We can easily remove this word by replacing the word `Helsinki` with an empty string (`""`), which will basically delete this word from the text.
 We can accomplish this by using a method called `.replace()` which takes an original word as the first argument and a replacement word (or character(s)) as the second argument.
+Note here that we also include the space after "Helsinki" in the text that will be replaced.
 <!-- #endregion -->

 ```python editable=true slideshow={"slide_type": ""}